 To set tempo using Align Bar:

-- Identify the first bar line of your music source.
-Place the playhead in the audio file that has transient information, and press the Tab key to tab to the first transient (or locate the first bar line some other way).
-Choose Edit > Set Bar One.
-This marks the first bar line in the session.
+Identify the first bar line of your music source.
+Place the playhead in an audio file that contains transient information that is aligned with the tempo of the song (for example, a kick drum track), and press the Tab key to locate the first transient.
+You can also locate the first bar line manually.

-- Press Tab until you reach the transient for the first beat of the bar you want to mark (or press Option+Tab to tab backwards through transients).
+Press Tab until you reach the transient for the bar you want to mark (or press Option+Tab to tab backwards through transients).
 When you find the bar you want to mark, press Option+Command+I or choose Edit > Align Bar.
 The Align Bar popover opens, with a bar number that LUNA estimates.